 Costs will vary depending on your needs and wants.

 You will pay monthly or annually for insurance protection on your new property.
 Your home insurance premiums are based on the area you live, the property value, the land, etc. They can vary a lot, but a cost of at least $1,000 per year is to be expected.

-The seller is responsible to pay these fees, unless you negotiate something differently in order to close a deal.
+The seller is responsible for paying these fees, though they would come out of the sale price rather than the seller’s pocket.
+You can also negotiate something differently in order to close a deal.

 If buying in a heritage neighborhood, you are responsible for verifying that there is no oil tank underground on the property.
 If there is, you are responsible for removing it.
 This can cost upwards of $2,000.